Lemoncode/svelte-workshop/05-context/README.md

 # Summary

+We are going to start playing with Svelte Context, in the example that we are going to build we will:

+- Create two components:

-- Let's create two components that will be used to display a name and edit a name and wrap it in a myname component.
+  - One will will be used to display a name.
+  - The other one will be used to update the name.

 - We won't use props (yes, this is an overkill it's just for the sake of the example).